palash247/palash247.github.io/_posts/2018-07-28-100-days-of-ML-code-logs.md

 ### Date: 31/07/2018

 The struggle with the early waking up is still on.
 In the morning I revised L1, L2 Regularization, Dropout for reducing overfitting and for the rest of the day I was stuck with the [Asterisk][Asterisk] configuration for setting up a [Duplex like AI agent][Duplex like AI agent].
 Currently, I am learning a way to set up some packages so that a user can call an AI agent and have a meaningful conversation with it.

+### Date: 01/08/2018

+Finally, woke up at 4 am.
+Implemented He Initialization to tackle the problem of vanishing/exploding gradients in NNs, then L2 and Dropout to perform regularization and reduce overfitting and then implemented Gradient Check to validate the implementation of backpropagation.
+In the office, I've successfully integrated Twilio's Programmable Voice & Speech recognition APIs with Rasa chatbot.
+I am really excited for this project and I am going to make a tutorial for it real soon.

 [Asterisk]:https://www.asterisk.org/